This post has been reviewed for accuracy by Dr. Tim Jackson, DPT and functional medicine practitioner.

 A Swedish study conducted over two decades on 30,000 women revealed that those who spent more time in the sun over the span of 20 years lived longer and had less heart disease.
 In fact, women with the lowest sun exposure had a two-fold higher death rate than those with the most sun exposure!²

 Another study compared the lifespan of scientists that worked indoors to those that worked outside.
-The data revealed that the average age that scientists die is “appreciably higher” for those.³
+The data revealed that the average age that scientists die is “appreciably higher” for those scientists who work outdoors.³

 Working outdoors in sunlight exposure is correlated with longer lifespan.